 Children can take their masks off outside, though they should take care to keep some distance between other children.
 For indoor activities, experts recommend keeping the masks on, at least for now.

-Hecht said that one way adults can protect children is getting vaccinated, noting that in his state of Massachusetts nearly 80% of people over the age of 12 have been vaccinated, leading to a severe drop in cases.
+Hecht said that one way adults can protect children is by getting vaccinated, noting that in his state of Massachusetts nearly 80% of people over the age of 12 have been vaccinated, leading to a severe drop in cases.

 "(Getting vaccinated) gets us further and faster to the end or even the disappearance of COVID, and an even more normal situation," said Hecht.